prabhatm8000/intern-batch/README.md

 npm run dev
 ```

-5. Open your browser and navigate to http://localhost:3000 to play the game.
+5. Open your browser and navigate to http://localhost:3000